 To assist us in our due diligence on the origin of 3TG minerals in our products, we may require our suppliers to complete and submit the Responsible Minerals Initiative?s Conflict Minerals Reporting Template.

 This policy shall be reviewed on a regular basis and revised as needed.
 Our employees, suppliers and other parties can report concerns and alleged violations of this policy by contacting us in any of the following ways:

 Reports can be made anonymously and will be kept confidential to the fullest extent practicable and allowed by law.
 Fairmont Supply will not take any retaliatory action against our employees or other parties who report in good faith.
 Our suppliers are encouraged to contact their normal company sources to seek guidance on the application of this policy.

-1 The surrounding areas are Angola, Burundi, the Central African Republic, the Republic of the Congo, Rwanda, South Sudan, Tanzania, Uganda and Zambia.
+1 The adjoining countries that, together with the DRC, comprise the ?DRC Region? for purposes of this policy are Angola, Burundi, the Central African Republic, the Republic of the Congo, Rwanda, South Sudan, Tanzania, Uganda and Zambia.